HyDE-Project/Hyde-site/src/content/docs/guides/cli.md

     Hyde restore Config
     ```

-> [!Important]
-> If you have previously installed HyDE without using the CLI, you can still use the CLI to manage your installation.
+> ⚠️ If you have previously installed HyDE without using the CLI, you can still use the CLI to manage your installation.
 > To do this, combine the --dir and --link flags where the local cloned repository is located.
 >
 > For example: